-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Butorphanol tartrate and any potential adverse effects on the breastfed infant from Butorphanol tartrate or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Butorphanol Tartare Injection and any potential adverse effects on the breastfed infant from Butorphanol Tartare Injection or from the underlying maternal condition.

-Infants exposed to Butorphanol tartrate through breast milk should be monitored for excess sedation and respiratory depression.
+Infants exposed to Butorphanol Tartare Injection through breast milk should be monitored for excess sedation and respiratory depression.
 Withdrawal symptoms can occur in breastfed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.

 Butorphanol is not recommended for use in patients below 18 years of age because safety and efficacy have not been established in this population.

 Respiratory depression is the chief risk for elderly patients treated with opioids, and has occurred after large initial doses were administered to patients who were not opioid-tolerant or when opioids were co-administered with other agents that depress respiration.
-Titrate the dosage of Butorphanol tartrate slowly in geriatric patients [see WARNINGS].
+Titrate the dosage of Butorphanol Tartrate Injection slowly in geriatric patients and monitor closely for signs of central nervous system and respiratory depression [see WARNINGS].

 Clinical Trial Experience

-A total of 2446 patients were studied in premarketing clinical trials of Butorphanol.
-Approximately half received Butorphanol tartrate injection with the remainder receiving Butorphanol tartrate nasal spray.
-In nearly all cases the type and incidence of side effects with Butorphanol by any route were those commonly observed with opioid analgesics.
+A total of 1658 patients were studied in premarketing clinical trials of Butorphanol Tartrate Injection..
+In nearly all cases the type and incidence of side effects with Butorphanol were those commonly observed with opioid analgesics.

-The adverse experiences described below are based on data from short- and long-term clinical trials in patients receiving Butorphanol by any route.
-There has been no attempt to correct for placebo effect or to subtract the frequencies reported by placebo treated patients in controlled trials.
+The adverse experiences described below are based on data from short-term and long-term clinical trials in patients receiving Butorphanol Tartrate Injection.

-The most frequently reported adverse experiences across all clinical trials with Butorphanol tartrate injection and nasal spray were somnolence (43%), dizziness (19%), nausea and/or vomiting (13%).
-In long-term trials with nasal Butorphanol only, nasal congestion (13%) and insomnia (11%) were frequently reported.
+The most frequently reported adverse experiences across all clinical trials with Butorphanol Tartrate Injection and Nasal Spray were somnolence (43%), dizziness (19%), nausea and/or vomiting (13%).
+In long-term trials with the nasal spray only, nasal congestion (13%) and insomnia (11%) were frequently reported.